 Question 3: “TS26.132 is not clear on what a ‘Headset’ is (ITU-T P.380 states: Apparatus for telephony comprising essentially a “hands-free” handset which is typically secured to the head of the wearer)”

 Answer 3: We thank GCF for raising this concern, we may consider defining the term or reference an existing definition in case it would be beneficial.
-In the meantime we can also note that the term is commonly used for a device attached to the users head, consisting of at least one earphone and at least one microphone.
+In the meantime, we can also note that the term is commonly used for a device attached to the user’s head, consisting of at least one earphone and at least one microphone.
 This would include devices with and without a headband.
 We can also note that ITU-T P.10/G.100 Amendment 1 (06/19) has another definition, similar to the one in P.380.

 Question 4: “Suitability of above test cases for inclusion as conformance tests given the concerns raised as outlined in the above summary.”

-Answer 4: Since it is not mandatory for manufacturers to include a headset in the UE sales item, conformance testing is not always possible.
+Answer 4: When manufacturers do not include a headset in the UE sales item (device under test), conformance testing is not possible.

 Question 5: “If the above test cases are performance test cases rather than conformance.”

-Answer 5: A Headset UE is 3GPP compliant when it passes the 3GPP Headset UE test cases specified with “shall” status.
-Such 3GPP compliance is only applicable/possible to test when the full path from acoustic to electric is defined by the device under test (see also above answers).
-Conformance test bodies may select a subset of the 3GPP test cases as they find suitable.
+Answer 5: A Headset UE acoustic interface is 3GPP compliant when it meets all the 3GPP Headset UE minimum performance requirements specified with “shall” status.
+Such 3GPP compliance is only applicable/possible to test when the full path from acoustic to electric is available with the device under test (see also above answers).
+TS 26.131/132 Headset UE test cases and performance requirements are only applicable to be used for paired phone/headset combinations.

-We can also note that headsets are provided in many shapes and forms targeting different use cases (communication, sport, music listening), open to or closed from the acoustic surrounding, various earphone coupling (insert, intra-concha, supra-aural, circum-aural, see ITU-T P.57) all with different focus areas such as speech quality, audio quality, comfort, secure fitting (sports), etc. A user may even switch between several headsets depending on the situation.
-The parameters defined in TS 26.131, such as frequency response, may in practice vary for different designs as there is an inherent relation to the acoustic coupling to the ear, which must vary to meet the range of user needs.
-Therefore, the headset requirements may in practice be regarded as performance characterisation rather than being suitable for conformance purposes.
+Obviously, more potential performance issues can be found with a larger test coverage.
+The relevance of headset presentation is acknowledged by 3GPP and further updates beyond the testing of the Headset UE acoustic interface are under discussion for future 3GPP releases.

+[1] TR 26.954 Test plan for speech quality and delay through a headset electrical interface

 2 Actions

 To GCF CAG